 (F) Description of short and long term emission reduction variability (if any).

-(e) Requests for emission reduction credit banking must be submitted to the Department within two years (24 months) of the actual emissions reduction.
-The Department must approve or deny requests for emission reduction credit banking before they are effective.
-In the case of approvals, The Department issues a permit to the owner or operator defining the terms of such banking.
-The Department insures the permanence and enforceability of the banked emission reductions by including appropriate conditions in permits and, if necessary, by recommending appropriate revisions to the State Implementation Plan.
+(e) Requests for emission reduction credit banking must be submitted to DEQ within two years (24 months) of the actual emissions reduction.
+DEQ must approve or deny requests for emission reduction credit banking before they are effective.
+In the case of approvals, DEQ issues a permit to the owner or operator defining the terms of such banking.
+DEQ insures the permanence and enforceability of the banked emission reductions by including appropriate conditions in permits and, if necessary, by recommending appropriate revisions to the SIP.

-(f) The Department provides for the allocation of emission reduction credits in accordance with the uses specified by the holder of the emission reduction credits.
-The holder of ERCs must notify the Department in writing when they are transferred to a new owner or site.
+(f) DEQ provides for the allocation of emission reduction credits in accordance with the uses specified by the holder of the emission reduction credits.
+The holder of ERCs must notify DEQ in writing when they are transferred to a new owner or site.
 Any use of emission reduction credits must be compatible with local comprehensive plans, statewide planning goals, and state laws and rules.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]